 How do you prepare your business to be ready for an inevitable trend of digital payments?

 If you’re ready to position your business to grow and thrive in a world of real-time expectations, read on.
-In this guide, we’ll explore:

 What Are Payment Rails?

 Payment rails are the systems that empower the flow of data to make electronic financial transactions possible.
 They enhance the transfer of money from one user to the other(s).
-This transfer can be between different currencies or countries.
+This transfer can be between different currencies and countries.

 For example, you can receive funds from your business partner in Japan while you’re in New York.
 Your partner would pay in Japanese Yen while you get your money in US Dollars.